adrianmoisey/kube-state-metrics/docs/verticalpodautoscaler-metrics.md

 One of the [command line arguments](./docs/cli-arguments.md) for `kube-state-metrics` is `--resources`.
 If this flag is omitted, a default set of Resources is enabled.
 This default list does **not** include Vertical Pod Autoscalers.

-To enable Vertical Pod Autoscalers, the `kube-state-metrics` flag `--resource` must be included when the binary is run and the list of resources must include `verticalpodautoscalers`.
+To enable Vertical Pod Autoscalers, the `kube-state-metrics` flag `--resources` must be included when the binary is run and the list of resources must include `verticalpodautoscalers`.

 ### Examples